harrisonmalone/harrisonmalone-gatsby/src/posts/maths-revision.md

 // => 3
 ```

-See any patterns.
+See any patterns?
 I tried a bunch of maths operators but couldn't spot what I needed.

 Turns out it was the bitwise OR: